rickhull/nostrb/README.md

 This library is provided as a RubyGem.
 It has a single direct dependency on [schnorr_sig](https://github.com/rickhull/schnorr_sig), which has its own dependencies.

+There are optional dependencies, like `rbsecp256k1` for better / faster / stronger Schnorr signatures.  `sqlite3` is required for Relay operation.  `oj` can be installed for better / faster / stronger JSON handling, and `sequel` can be used as a layer on top of SQLite.

 ## Install